Halotel: Coverage

-Halotel currently covers all regions of Tanzania with its 2G and 3G network via the 900MHz, 1800MHz and 2100MHz Frequency Spectrums and is on an ongoing deployment of telecommunication towers and sites to cover all regions with its 4G network.
-To improve on its 4G coverage and capacity, Halotel obtained additional 2600MHz Frequency Spectrum as auctioned off by the Tanzania Communications Regulatory Authority in October 2022.
+Halotel currently covers all regions of Tanzania with its 2G and 3G network via the 900 MHz, 1800 MHz and 2100 MHz Frequency Spectrums and is on an ongoing deployment of telecommunication towers and sites to cover all regions with its 4G network.
+To improve on its 4G coverage and capacity, Halotel obtained additional 2600 MHz Frequency Spectrum as auctioned off by the Tanzania Communications Regulatory Authority in October 2022.

 Subscription and Market Share

 As of March 2023, Halotel boasts a total of 8,146,036 subscribers out of the 61.9 Million Mobile telecommunication services subscribers in Tanzania which is a 13% market share.
 Halotel through its HaloPesa mobile money service boasts a sum of 3,821,098 subscribers with access to the service in the country, a total of 9% market share in the Mobile financial services space.